 When you check-in there will be three stations:

-- Check-in & Payment: turn in cell phones, make final payments, turn in Equine/Tower release form, let us know how you will be getting home at the end of the week (we need to know there’s a plan for this!)
+- Check-in & Payment: turn in cell phones, make final payments, let us know how you will be getting home at the end of the week (we need to know there’s a plan for this!)

 - Nurse & Medications: the nurse wants to meet ALL the campers so s/he can put a name to a face and make sure the camper knows who s/he is in case they need anything.
 Please have your medications ready to turn in.
-If you have not yet turned in your hard-copy health form or insurance card copy, please give it to the nurse.
+If you have not yet turned in your insurance card copy, please give it to the nurse.